ssharker21/ssharker21.github.io/content/_index.md

 I'm interested in domestic and foreign policy; my hobbies include reading great literature and following sports across the world.

-Most recently, I've work as an Undergraduate Legal Intern at the [Competitive Enterprise Institute](https://cei.org/) and a Research Associate at [The Federalist Society](https://fedsoc.org/).
+Most recently, I've worked as an Undergraduate Legal Intern at the [Competitive Enterprise Institute](https://cei.org/) and as a Research Associate at [The Federalist Society](https://fedsoc.org/).

 Formerly, I worked at the [Center for Individual Rights](https://en.wikipedia.org/wiki/Center_for_Individual_Rights), conducting research concerning Constitutional Law.